-The term 'Sale And Leaseback' is included in the Investments edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Sale And Leaseback' is explained in detail and with examples in the Investments edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 A Sale And Leaseback is also known as a simply leaseback.
 This arrangement involves an asset seller who first sells the asset or property in question then immediately leases it back exactly as it is from the buyer.
 These types of deals are fleshed out and contracted immediately following the asset in question’s sale.
 The precise amount in payments and the specific time period to be covered are both set at this point.
 It amounts to the asset seller personally becoming the lessee while the buyer becomes the actual lessor under such an arrangement.